AI and automation - how firms are expanding the impact of their client listening programmes

 Completing the Venn Diagram, relationship management pulls the brand and service delivery together.
 It links the client journey and ensures the firm strengthens its overall relationship with key clients.

-To be successful, Marketing, BD and other teams responsible for relationship management must understand both the brand promises and client reality delivered by your firm.
+Marketing, BD and other teams responsible for relationship management must understand both the brand promises and client reality delivered by your firm.
 For example we often see gaps where firms highlight their broad network of experts and yet very few key client interviews raise actions about introducing other parts of the business.

 AI and automation can fill these gaps by analysing actions in the same way that client feedback is analysed.
 This enables the account teams and relationship partners to quickly see where efforts are being made to grow the relationship and revenues - and where delivery and relationships are only focused on more of the same.